SakuraSakuraro/dynamic_text_parser/README.md

 # Instructions for setup and run the script

 1. **Enter the website address**
   First you need to specify the address of your website.
-To do this, simply replaced the text `"enter website url"` in the code to your website URL.
+To do this, simply replaced the text `enter website url` in the code to your website URL.
 For example:
    ```python
    url = "example.com"
    ```

 2. **Identify HTML-tag**
    Next you need to specify the need HTML tag.
-Simply replace `"enter name html tag"` to you need name of the tag .
+Simply replace `enter name html tag` to you need name of the tag .
 For example, if your tag looks like this:
    ```html
    <a name="endofpage"></a>Random text
    ```